Cephalowat/PSFalcon/README.md

 By default, PSFalcon checks the response header for the `X-RateLimit-RetryAfter` field and sleeps for the given amount of time.
-If desired, you can add the `-Verbose` flag to any command and the response header will be included with your output object.
+If desired, you can add the `-Verbose` flag to any command and the response header will be included with your output object as `$PSobject.header`.

 ### Debugging